igabriel85/DICE-Monitoring/src/README.md

 ```

-**NOTE:** LS instances are bound by their FQDN this meanst that it can't change.
+**NOTE:** LS instances are bound by their FQDN this means that it can't change.
 **Future Work**: Only for local deployment of logstash server core service.
 Future versions will include distributed deployment.

 `GET` `/v1/overlord/core/ls/<hostFQDN>/status`